CTYOnline courses are designed to enrich and accelerate academically gifted students in the areas they show the strongest abilities.

 The eligibility section has more information about how academically gifted students are admitted to the program and become eligible to take courses.

 When an academically gifted student enrolls in a CTYOnline course, the course materials are mailed or delivered electronically.
 A highly qualified CTYOnline instructor is assigned to introduce the student to the course and provide instructions, encouragement, and guidance.
 Course materials vary, depending on subject and level.
 Many include a CD-ROM or online materials, and all require access to a computer with Internet connection.
-Students interact extensively with their instructors using e-mail, telephone, progress reports, and interactive Internet-based whiteboard.
+Students interact extensively with their instructors using e-mail, telephone, progress reports, and online virtual classrooms.
 Many courses also include interaction with other gifted students in virtual classroom settings.

 Although many of our students have never taken a distance course before they enroll with CTYOnline, they learn quickly that the courses are demanding but fun and very engaging.
 Working with their instructors, they dive into challenging and advanced course material appropriate to their level of ability, typically well above their grade level.
 For more information about what is expected of CTYOnline Students and the Student Code of Conduct, visit CTYOnline expectations of students.